Bhavya1904/Adobe-Hackathon/Readme.md

 - Ensure the `input` and `output` directories exist in your project root.
 - The application will read from `/app/input` and write results to `/app/output`.
+- The application takes uploaded PDF files as input from the `input` folder.
+- After processing, it generates a JSON document for each PDF in the `output` folder.